jojokarlin/Git_DRI_Jan_2017/gitpullreq.md

 Watching other projects will help you get a handle on how people use git and GitHub to great effect.
 Reading commit messages, seeing issue reports, and witnessing merges gives you a stronger sense of how projects get put together.

-I recommend following active projects like
+I recommend following active projects like:

 [DH Box](https://github.com/DH-Box/dhbox) a digital humanities laboratory in the cloud.
 It's a web application built using Docker, which enables containerized virtual environments so you don't have to worry about dismantling your own system.
 For those interested in **text analysis**, @DH_Box will soon launch a corpus downloader to access texts from the British Library in conjunction with Jonathan Reeve's [Git-Lit](https://github.com/Git-Lit) project.